zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/10-sinhala-google.md

 If the fit is sharp.
 "Understanding" means three geniuses.
 Peripheral genius, Paripucca genius, supreme genius That is.
-Who has the peripheral genius, to some person here (ii) Sutra, Geyya, Grammar, Stanza, Udanaya, Ithivuttaka, Jathaka;
+Who has the peripheral genius, to some person here (ii) Sutta, Geyya, Grammar, Stanza, Udanaya, Ithivuttaka, Jathaka;
 The knowledge of the Dhammas of Abhuta Dhamma and Wedallaya is innate. to him Understands from the association of sufficiency.
 This is the understanding of sufficiency.
 Paripuchcha Pratibhana What, some person here, in selfishness, in cognition, in character,